 of the most incredible experiences of my life.

-The Soul of Soulwork seems to be an experience of a totality of oneself - an experiential answer to the question, "What do all parts of you simultaneously want?"
+The Soul of Soulwork may be an experience of a totality of oneself - an experiential answer to, "What do all parts of you simultaneously want?"

-When people describe this experience of integrity, they interpret their experience through their beliefs, and expose their emotional maturity.
+When people describe this experience of integrity, they interpret their experience and expose their emotional maturity.
 They may use spiritual words e.g. "Spirit talks through me"; religious descriptions e.g. "I am within Christ"; or abstract metaphors e.g. “I am a child of the universe”.

 Most people who have experienced Soul usually agree with any of these metaphors, while people who have not experienced this often try to interpret such words literally or analytically, and build philosophical arguments.